 - Billing: For example, we may use this data to inform you that 25% of your mobile data usage was used to connect to streaming music services.

 - Tailored marketing: For example, if you are a heavy social media user, we may make tailored product or service offers that could be of interest to you.

 We then de-identify the data to create and aggregated and anonymised view.
 This provide us with high-level information on trends and preferences.
 We use this aggregated information to improve and develop our products and services.
 For example, we may discover that 30-40 year olds in capital cities are the heaviest users of fitness-related apps, which may prompt us to explore new products or bundles involving fitness wearbales aimed at that segment of the market.

 We may share aggregated and anonymised data insights with select business partners.
 When this happens, we protect the privacy of our customers by applying sophisticated techniques to the aggregated and anonymised data so that it cannot be re-identified.
 These data insights are used in industries such as transport and infrastructure planning, resource management and event performance measurements.
 For example, we can estimate how many people are in or around Melbourne Cricket Ground on a typical Saturday afternoon, but not exactly who.

 - Network assurance

-- Telstra apps (such as the Telstra 24x7 App)
+- Telstra apps (such as the My Telstra app)

 This includes which buttons you tap, and your configuration choices.